KamWithK/AnkiconnectAndroid/README.md

 Because Ankiconnect Android is a small project with a limited scope, not all API queries/cases are implemented/considered.
 Currently every known essential feature has been added into the app, however some niche edge cases have been ignored.

-Two small examples:
+Some examples:
 1. Duplicate checks always occur across the full Anki collection instead of whatever deck is selected (no matter what options are selected, assuming this feature is left enabled)
+2. The show card button will not work on the latest stable release of AnkiDroid.
+Instead, you must **manually install a pre-release version** for it to work.
+Please see [these instructions](#additional-instructions-show-card-button) for more details on how to make the show card button work.
-2. When viewing the note, the note cannot be viewed directly within card editor.
+3. When viewing the note, the note cannot be viewed directly within card editor.
 Instead, the note is shown from the card browser.